-To conclude, I will highlight our focus areas for 2022:
+To conclude, I would like to highlight our focus areas for 2022:

-- We will focus on improving the performance of our downstream businesses.
-Price increases to restore and expand our margins are the key measure in our downstream businesses to compensate for higher raw materials and energy prices. - Furthermore, we will work on maintaining the strong margins in our upstream businesses for as long as possible. - To support future profitable growth of BASF, we will continue to execute our two major growth projects - the Zhanjiang Verbund site and our battery materials activities. - We will remain disciplined regarding investments and costs, and we will put even more emphasis on effective project execution across our organization. - Finally, we will vigorously prepare BASF for a low-carbon and circular economy.
-We will present the latest information on our progress towards net zero CO2 emissions by 2050 at a virtual Investor Update on March 28.
+We will concentrate on improving the performance of our downstream businesses.
+We will especially focus on further price increases in our downstream businesses to compensate for higher raw material and energy prices and to restore our margins.
+Furthermore, we will work on maintaining the strong margins in our upstream businesses for as long as possible.

+To support the future profitable growth of BASF, we will continue to focus our efforts on our two major growth projects: the Zhanjiang Verbund site and our battery materials activities.

+We will remain disciplined regarding investments and costs and concentrate on effective project execution across our organization.
+And finally, we will continue to vigorously prepare BASF's business model for a low-carbon and circular economy.

-And now, we are glad to take your questions.
+Hans Engel and I now look forward to taking your questions.